lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-6. Update the output image label with the age and gender results for each detected face.
+6. The output image label is updated with the age and gender results for each detected face.

 ```cpp
 int i = 0;